picce/pigeoncms/wiki/base/upgrade.md

 Before upgrading you need to backup you website files and database.
 If something go wrong you will be able to restore the previous version.

 ###Manual files upgrade
 Download thw updated version from [download area](http://www.pigeoncms.com).
+If any , apply specific instructions version upgrade.

 **Website folder update**
 Copy and overwrite the following folders in your site: